Usage

 Triage mode

 When a backlog feels overwhelming, Triage mode replaces the board with a focused, one-card-at-a-time queue, so you clarify items in short passes instead of facing the whole wall at once.
-Switch to it with the Triage button next to Board / Calendar (or the Toggle triage mode command).
+Switch to it with the Triage button at the end of the mode switch (or the Toggle triage mode command).

 Triage mode, clarifying one card at a time